Safe-DS/DSL/docs/getting-started/first-regression-program.md

 6. Regressor

-    Now you can train the data using a Regressor:
+    Now you can train the data using a regressor:
     [Here](https://dsl.safeds.com/en/stable/api/safeds/ml/classical/regression/Regressor/)
     you can find other regressors.
     Create your regressor simply by initializing and assigning it to a variable.